1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He used the French threat as a pretext for expansion.

-49. Wellesley’s policies greatly increased:
+49. Wellesley’s policies greatly increased___________.

 A) Company’s expenditure and debts